-This ARC copy was received from Bethany House and Netgalley.com.
+This ARC copy was received from Bethany House Publishers and NetGalley.
 The above thoughts and opinions are wholly my own.